-Cardio exercise is an important piece of the weight loss puzzle, but it's still only a piece.
+Cardio exercise is an important piece of the weight loss puzzle, but it is only one piece.
 In recent years, however, more and more people have become convinced that you can only lose weight through cardio exercise.

-You'll often hear people throwing around ideas like "get on the treadmill," when offering up weight loss advice.
+You'll often hear people saying you just have to "get on the treadmill" when offering up weight loss advice.

 But here's the truth:

 You could run all day and still undo all of your weight loss efforts by overeating.
 Furthermore, if you launch into cardio without proper strength training, you really risk injuring yourself.

 That's certainly not going to help with your weight loss!

 So, what are you supposed to do?
 Those at the beginning of their fitness journeys, or those who are frustrated with the results they are currently seeing, might be tempted to take up 5K training or buy an elliptical, but that's not going to be your best approach.